 You can create Low Stock reports for each warehouse of your total stock.
 The corresponding grid displays a product name, SKU, and stock quantity.
 The low stock level can be specified in settings.

-The general settings of this Magento 2 multi warehouse inventory extension are divided into two sections: Stock Settings and General Settings.
+The general settings of this Magento 2 multi warehouse inventory extension are divided into three sections: Stock Settings, General Settings, and Store Locator.
 In Stock Settings, you enable/disable the extension, allow calculating shipping cost based on warehouse location, and separating orders if they are located in different warehouses.
 Here, you also decide whether to decrease available stock when an order is placed, choose when to decrease physical stock (order shipment, order creation, invoice creation), and enable/disable using warehouses based on a store view.

 Then, select a basis to choose a warehouse, enable/disable using Google maps for detecting the nearest warehouse location and ‘Return Credit Memo Item to Stock’ option, as well as specify ‘Low stock Quantity’.
 Here, you can also configure backorders (based on product or warehouse value) and choose how the backorders algorithm should work (Availability first or Backorders first).